LukasMurdock/LukasMurdock.github.io/src/lib/driving-game/README.md

 1. Add a `GameMapDefinition` under `maps/`.
 2. Register it in `maps/index.ts`.
 3. Choose either a circuit-based spawn or an explicit position and heading.
+4. Use optional road rotation for diagonal pavement; rotated roads currently omit generated lane markings.
-4. Keep mode-specific entities and rules out of the map definition.
+5. Keep mode-specific entities and rules out of the map definition.

 A map owns: